 Do you remember being fascinated by tree rings as a kid?
 No?
 Maybe it was just me…😂.
 Just recently, my interest was reawakened and I thought this would be a cool thing to learn about with my 4-year-old!
 So I did a little bit of research.

-Turns out, there’s a lot more you can learn from tree rings than just age.
+Turns out, there’s a lot more you can learn from tree rings than just the tree’s age.
 Which makes it a great nature study opportunity for kids!
-It’s also ideal for winter since all you really need is a stump.
+It can also be done during any season since all you really need is a stump.
 And the handy dandy activity worksheet that I made just for you! 😀

 Before you dive into it with your kids, here are some basics.

-The easiest answer is simply the study of tree rings.
+If you wanna get fancy, this is the scientific name for the study of tree rings.
 At its most basic level, this involves dating a tree by counting its growth rings.
 But it’s also the study of all other data that can be gained from observing the rings.
 For some further reading, this article about the oldest tree in the world (the location of which is being kept secret) is fascinating!